-Eighty-eight (88) agencies were approved under The Missouri Volunteer and Employee Criminal History System (MoVECHS) during 2012.
+Eighty (80) agencies were approved under the Missouri Volunteer and Employee Criminal History System (MoVECHS) during 2013.
 Each agency is required to submit an application and a signed User Agreement for approval prior to receiving access to submit fingerprints for the purpose of screening applicants.

-In accordance with the Criminal Justice Information Services (CJIS) Security Policy, Version 5.1, section 5.1.1.6, all agencies having access to criminal history record information must enter into a noncriminal justice agency (NCJA) user agreement.
-A Noncriminal Justice Agency User Agreement was drafted and approved in December for use between the MSHP and all agencies that have been authorized to request noncriminal justice fingerprint-based background checks pursuant to federal law or state statute.
+In accordance with the Criminal Justice Information Services (CJIS) Security Policy, Version 5.2, section 5.1.1.6, all agencies having access to criminal history record information must enter into a noncriminal justice agency (NCJA) user agreement.
+A Noncriminal Justice Agency User Agreement is required between the MSHP and all agencies that have been authorized to request noncriminal justice fingerprint-based background checks pursuant to federal law or state statute.